AWSClassroom-com/kiro_on_aws/labs/lab2/README.md

 Kiro installed and signed in with Builder ID.
 AWS CLI authenticated via `aws login` (Lab 1 Part B).
 Food-tracker app running at `http://localhost:3000` with the Amplify sandbox up (`npm run amplify:sandbox` in one terminal, `npm run dev` in another).

 ### 2. AWS CLI session still valid
 The `aws login` session from Lab 1 lasts 12 hours.
-If you've come back later or aren't sure, re-run it from `kiro-project/food-tracker`:
+If you've come back later or aren't sure, in Kiro, open a new integrated terminal tab: Ctrl+Shift+` (backtick).
+And run the below command:

 ```bash
 aws sts get-caller-identity --no-cli-pager